yogeshxd/ChucK/logs.md

  - **Fixed Mute command.**

  - **Added logging system.
-Now a lof file will be created after you start the bot.**
+Now a log file will be created after you start the bot.**

  - **Added new waifu ai. type ```Du start waifu``` to interact with it**